dreamspring/P5_Controls_MPC/README.md

 Where:

+dt is the time interval

-x, y : Car's position.
+x, y is the x and y coordinates of Car's position.

-psi : Car's heading direction.
+psi is car's heading direction.

-v : Car's velocity.
+v is velocity.

-cte : Cross-track error.
+cte is cross-track error.

-epsi : Orientation error.
+epsi is orientation error.

-Those values are considered the state of the model.
-In addition to that, Lf is the distance between the car of mass and the front wheels (this is provided by Udacity's seed project).
-The other two values are the model output:
+Lf is the distance between the car of mass and the front wheels.

-a : Car's acceleration (throttle).
-Steering angle.
-The objective is to find the acceleration (a) and the steering angle(delta) in the way it will minimize an objective function that is the combination of different factors:
+## MPC
+One of the most important tasks was to tune parameters of the cost function and other parameters for the Model Predictive Controller.

+First of all, data about waypoints was transformed into the vehicle space and a 3d order polynomial was fitted to the data.
+Actual state of the vehicle was "shifted" into the future by 100 ms latency.
+It helps to reduce negative effects of the latency and increase stability of the controller.
+The latency was introduced to simulate real delay of a human driver or physical actuators in case of a self driving car.
+Cross track error and orientation error were calculated, is then they were passed into the MPC routine.

+The time horizon (T) was chosen to 2 s after experiments.
+It was shown that the MPC could drive safely around the track with T = 1 s, but on a slow speed.
+Higher speed requires more future information to make smart decisions in serial turns.
+Time step duration (dt) was setted equal to the latancy of the simulation (0.1 s), hense, 20 time steps (N) was used.

 ## Dependencies